Even in difficult cases we can give you the expert advice to help you move forward.

 Having a competent immigration lawyer in New Zealand is essential as things can go wrong very easily.
-At IDESI LEGAL we are skilled immigration, refuge and property lawyers and are here to help you navigate your way through these complex areas of law.
+At IDESI LEGAL we are skilled immigration, refuge lawyers and are here to help you navigate your way through these complex areas of law.
 We can improve the chances of success.

 We are known to help legalise many people who have been in New Zealand as overstayers.
 One such individual was recently legalised.
 For the most part of 30 years, she did not have a visa to legally stay in New Zealand.
 An outright residence visa was granted to her by the Immigration Protection Tribunal after an initial Ministerial level direction for a one-day temporary visa to enable her to access the Appeal rights was issued.
 This person was overjoyed when she received the news of the grant of a residence visa.
 The only words she could utter on receiving this joyous news, was “thank you Lord, thank you Jesus and thank you Lawyer!”

 A person can be subject to a deportation liability notice even after a residence visa has been granted.
 This happens!
 In fact whole families can be subject to this.
 The applicant(s) could have lied, omitted or concealed information during the New Zealand visa process, and can be subject to a deportation liability notice.
 Again, we rescued a family of 8: 7 deportation liability notices were cancelled by the Minister with one deportation liability notice suspended for three years.
 Nobody had to leave New Zealand.
 It can happen!